saurabh1088/notes/iOS/Persistence/CoreData.md

 - To add Undo functionality
 - Sync data across multiple devices(using CloudKit working with CoreData)

+Core Data abstracts the details of mapping objects to a store, making it easy to save data from Swift and Objective-C without administering a database directly.

 ## What is an Object Graph?
 We say Core Data manages object graph, let's see what an object graph is.
 Objects can and will have references to other